 EY has designed and implemented a comprehensive set of global audit quality control policies and practices.
 These policies and practices meet the requirements of the International Standards on Quality Control issued by the International Auditing and Assurance Standards Board (IAASB).
-EY Latvia has adopted these global policies and procedures and has supplemented them as necessary to comply with local laws and professional guidelines, and to address specific business needs.
+EY US has adopted these global policies and procedures and has supplemented them as necessary to comply with local laws and professional guidelines and to address specific business needs.

-We also execute the EY Audit Quality Review (AQR) program to evaluate whether our system of audit quality control has operated effectively to provide reasonable assurance that EY Latvia and our people comply with applicable professional standards, internal policies and regulatory requirements.
+In the US, we execute a testing program to evaluate whether our system of quality control (SQC) has operated effectively to provide reasonable assurance that EY US and our people comply with applicable professional standards, internal policies and regulatory requirements.